How to Avoid Meetings and Add Valuable Hours Back to your Week.

-The good news is, there’s an effective way to get out of that meeting and add some extra hours to your schedule as a result.
+The good news is that there’s an effective way to get out of that meeting and add some extra hours to your schedule as a result.

 The Niceness Trap

-The reason so many of us find ourselves trapped in meetings we don’t want to be in comes down to the fact that we don’t want to offend anyone.
+The reason so many of us find ourselves trapped in meetings we don’t want to be in is due to the fact that we don’t want to offend anyone.
 But there’s a real cost to being nice.
 We wind up wasting hours of our life going to meetings we don’t need to be at.

 Here’s how you can navigate that trap.

-The first step you need to take is to evaluate the meetings you attend and make an objective analysis about the ones you are truly mission-critical to.
+The first step you need to take is to evaluate the meetings you attend and make an objective analysis of the ones you are truly mission-critical to.
 Do you find yourself going to a regular update meeting?
-Not mission critical.
+Not mission-critical.
 What about a meeting where you can just read the minutes to get all the information you need?
-Not mission critical.
-If you’re dealing with meetings where you are regularly asked to make decisions on the big objectives for the company, then yes, mission critical.
+Not mission-critical.
+If you’re dealing with meetings where you are regularly asked to make decisions on the big objectives for the company, then yes, mission-critical.

 Once you have established your exit plan with the leader of the meeting, your last step is to do something similar with the other attendees.
 Again, what you want to avoid is sending the message that this meeting isn’t important.
 You can do that by sending the clear message in your final appearance at the meeting about why you’re not attending the meeting going forward, that you truly appreciate all the work that everyone is doing, and that the meeting itself remains important to continue.